treshugart/yocss/README.md

 });
 ```

-Rules that are contained in separate blocks, but eventually end up as the same selector will be merged into the same set of rules.
+Rules that are contained in separate blocks, but eventually end up as the same selector, will be merged into the same set of rules.
 For example:

 ```js
 css({